-Breakfast Sausage is a staple for most Breakfast...
-Who doesn't LOVE Sausage?!
-It goes great with eggs for the ultimate Breakfast.
-Its NOT just for Breakfast though, you can put it on-top of a salad at lunch or in your favorite marinara for dinner.
-Needless to say, this is a staple when meal prepping, especially if doing a Whole30.
+Breakfast Sausage is a staple for most breakfasts.
+Who does not LOVE sausage?!
+It goes great with eggs for the ultimate breakfast.
+It is NOT just for breakfast; you can put it on top of a salad at lunch or in your favorite marinara for dinner.
+Breakfast sausage is a staple when meal prepping, especially if doing a Whole30.
 I usually make a large batch of it and store it in the fridge to use all week.
-It is great for a quick and easy breakfast and to mix in with different meals.
-This recipe is really versatile and works well with any ground meat pork, chicken or turkey.
+It is perfect for a quick and easy breakfast and to mix in with different meals.
+This versatile recipe works well with ground meat, pork, chicken, or turkey.

-An average breakfast in our house consist of sausage, eggs and sweet potatoes.
+An average breakfast in our house consists of sausage, eggs, and sweet potatoes.
 Finding a clean and affordable Sausage is no easy task.
-Add on trying to find one that is Whole30 compliant and taste good.
+Add on trying to find one that is Whole30 compliant and tastes good.
 Therefore, I set out to create my own.
-I cannot tell you the number of Sausage recipes I have tried and and failed at!
-Many versions have ended in the trash can because I didn’t like the seasoning or it just was too dry.
-Nobody likes dry Sausage!
+I cannot tell you the number of Sausage recipes I have tried and failed!
+Many versions have ended in the trash can because I was not too fond of the seasoning or it was too dry.
+Nobody likes dry sausage!

 Change it up:

 What is great about this recipe is you can make it more or less spicy.
-Simply add more or less Crushed Red Pepper.
-If you prefer something a little sweeter, or want to change it up, you can add a little Maple Syrup (not Whole30).
-Another plus in making your own sausage is that you can prepare it however you want.
-You can make links, patties meatballs or crumbles.
-I have found that for meal prep crumbles are best.
-You can just take the sausage and throw it on or with anything.
-If you don't tolerate egg, just omit the the egg.
+Add more or less Crushed Red Pepper.
+If you prefer something a little sweeter or want to change it up, add a little Maple Syrup (not Whole30).
+Another plus in making your sausage is that you can prepare it however you want.
+You can make links, patties, meatballs, or crumbles.
+Then you have it ready to throw on or with anything.
+If you don't tolerate eggs, omit the egg.
 I hope you ENJOY this recipe as much as we do!Print

 - Breakfast sausage that is easily adaptable to be spicy, sweet or both.
 Whole30, Paleo and Keto Compliant!